A quantum picture of light-suppressed photosynthetic charge transfer: Leaked population for a coherent state and a thermal state of photons

 valid for $ m_{\alpha}\gg1$ and $\epsilon\ll1$.
 Keeping the first two terms in the bracket we obtain Eq.~(\ref{eq:seventeen}) in the main text.

 For a thermal state of photons, we start with Eq.~(\ref{eq:nineteen}) in the main text.
 The summations yield

 where $_2 F_1 (a_1,a_2; b;x)$ is the Gauss hypergeometric function and $_3 F_2 (a_1,a_2,a_3;b_1,b_2;x)$ is a generalized hypergeometric function.
 Eq.~(\ref{appeq:ten}) is easily verified using the series definitions of the hypergeometric functions.
+It is interesting to notice the likeness between these expressions and the response function of a particle crossing a quantum barrier while coupled to a thermal bath. \cite{wolynes1981} Whereas in the latter problem of dissipative tunneling the bath degrees of freedom were assumed weakly coupled to the particle for the convenience of analytical treatment, in our case the thermal photon mode dynamically couples to the electron and the process is dissipationless in an isolated system.
 At large photon numbers, $\delta P_{L;2}$ is negligible as in the case of a coherent state of photons.
 For symmetric bare parameters, we have

 where $\mathrm{Li}_2(x)$ is the polylogarithm function of order 2.
 Eq.~(\ref{appeq:eleven}) manifests the logarithm factor in $\delta P_L$, a characteristic feature of a thermal state.

 To proceed, we obtain the asymptotic expansion